dipson88/treeselectjs/README.md

 **input**  | Array[String \| Number] | Returns selected ids, action is triggered on change the list value.
 Add `eventListener` or use `inputCallback` prop to get value.
 **open**  | Array[String \| Number] | Returns selected ids, action is triggered on opening the list.
 Add `eventListener` or use `openCallback` prop to get value.
 **close**  | Array[String \| Number] | Returns selected ids, action is triggered on closing the list.
 Add `eventListener` or use `closeCallback` prop to get value.
+**name-change**  | String | Returns selected name inside the input, action is triggered on on change the list.
+Add `eventListener` or use `nameChangeCallback` prop to get name.

 ### Methods
 Name  | Params | Description